 2. Landing Gear

-The landing gear reverted to the early AD configuration with no doors covering the retracted wheel.
+The landing gear reverted to the AD-1 configuration with no doors covering the retracted wheel.
 The wheel retracted into a round opening on the underside of the wing aft of the main wing spar.
 The retraction mechanism folded into a truncated triangular opening forward of the spar similar to this AD-5Q.

 Jim Robbins Photo